NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/atac-chip-downstream/lab-DifAcces.rst

 Introduction
 =============

-In this tutorial we use an R / Bioconductor packages ``EDAseq`` and ``edgeR`` to perform normalisation and analysis of differential accessibility im ATAC-seq data.
+In this tutorial we use an R / Bioconductor packages ``EDAseq`` and ``edgeR`` to perform normalisation and analysis of differential accessibility in ATAC-seq data.